 Swift Trucking School

 Swift Driving Academy is an excellent option if you are in a rush to start your new career and want to get out there on the road as quickly as possible!
 True to their name, this school swiftly transitions you to a CDL license, promising you can make the transition into trucking in just three weeks.
-Additional benefits include reimbursed tuition, job placement, and paid training for recent CDL graduates.
+Additional benefits include grants, job placement, and paid training for recent CDL graduates that are road ready.
 Swift provides you with ongoing support after you launch your new career on the road.

 At Sage you can launch a new career in truck driving, or you can take basic, advanced, and specialized training courses in tractor-trailer driving.
 Sage has locations throughout the USA, mostly in the Northeast and Central regions.